-Mediation is a process where students partake in conflict resolution with a staff member.
+Mediation is a process where students partake in conflict resolution with an RA.
 The sharing of living space with another person is part of the learning experience of residential living.
 All roommates are expected to invest in relationship communication, compromising and mutual respect are keys to successfully living together.